deathstroke111/fish-economy-dynamics-and-RL/README.md

 6. Repeat until the full 120-step episode is complete.
 7. Aggregate results over many episodes and seeds.

+For a contextual bandit run:

+1. Build a contextual learner for each algorithm.
+2. Reset the simulator for each episode.
+3. Compute the compact state context before each 10-step window.
+4. Select an arm using that context.
+5. Roll out the next 10 simulator steps.
+6. Update the learner with the same context and the cumulative reward from that window.
+7. Repeat until the full episode is complete.

+Contextual warm-up rule:

+- during episode `0`, the first pass across all `7` arms is forced to the same seeded order for all contextual algorithms
+- after that warm-up pass, the contextual algorithms choose freely

 ## How to Run the Project

 ### Requirements